rbertolusso/intubate/README.md

 * as interface + intubOrders, and
 * as interface + intubOrders + intuBags.

-These experimental features are already in place but are still under development, are **not considered for general use**, and are not documented (yet).
- I want to make sure first, to the best of my abilities, that they are as general as possible, and that eventual future extensions will be backward compatible.
-You can play with them if you like, but if you use them in production code be prepared to have to change it if I decide to modify the architecture while in the experimental phase.

 #### Logo of `intubate`
 The logo of `intubate` is: **`<||>`**.
 It corresponds to an **intuBorder**.
 I have not found it in a Google search as of 2016/08/08.
 I intend to use it as a visual